Bob Dylan sued for alleged sexual abuse of 12-year-old in 1960s

 An unnamed woman has sued folk singer-songwriter Bob Dylan, alleging he sexually abused her after giving her drugs and alcohol in..

-Nobel Prize winning singer-songwriter Bob Dylan is accused of sexually abusing a 12-year-old girl in 1960s, which left her..
+Singer-songwriter Bob Dylan is accused of sexually abusing a 12-year-old girl in 1960s, which left her ''emotionally scarred and..